sriramab/gamamanual/G__UsingFIPAACL.md

 # Using FIPA ACL

 The communicating skill offers some actions and built-in variables which enable agents to communicate with each other using the FIPA interaction protocol.
 This document describes the built-in variables and actions of this skill.
-Examples are found in the models library bundle with GAMA.
+Examples are found in the models library bundled with GAMA.

 ##Variables